 Cheryl Ross has always had a passion for working with and helping dogs and people.
 By the time she was 12 years old she knew she wanted to be a professional dog trainer.
-She has dedicated years of her life to studying training methods, canine behavior, communication, and the relationship dynamics between humans and dogs.
+She has dedicated years of her life to studying training methods, canine behavior, communication and the relationship dynamics between humans and dogs.
 Over the years her training journey has taken her through many ideologies of dog training.
 Beginning in the “positive only” world of training, she learned how to use positive reinforcement to teach dogs desired behaviors, only to find that this method had limitations with more difficult behaviors.

 She then attended and graduated the National K9 School for Dog Trainers “Master Dog Trainer” certification course in 2011, where she learned more of the “old school”/Koehler method of training.
 She describes that experience as “a bit of a culture shock” having come from the positive only approach previously.
 Yet she was open minded to the process of learning, and gained valuable skills through that program, which has helped many dogs and their owners.
 However, after training in those methods for about 2-3 years, she saw that this approach also had its limitations with behavior modification, and felt that there could be a better way.

-She began seeking out “Balanced” dog trainers to learn from, and she attended many different seminars, workshops and a few shadow programs to learn the balanced approach.
+She began seeking out “balanced” dog trainers to learn from, and she attended many different seminars, workshops and a few shadow programs to learn the balanced approach.
 As she began honing her training skills even more over the next few years, she knew there was still more to learn and that she was missing something deeper… so she decided to attend the Relationship Based Behavior Modification workshop hosted by Nelson Hodges.
 At the time, she knew nothing of Nelson or these teachings, but immediately felt like she had just found the missing piece!
 RBBM was a turning point in her career as she learned to see the soul of the dog, and not just their behavior.
-She dove into the 9-day RMMB Trainer course after that and was able to then learn to apply all the newly learned information.
-This process of self-discovery learning has inspired her to pass on this amazing experience to other!
+She dove into the 9-day RBBM Trainer Instruction course after that and was able to then learn to apply all the newly learned information.
+This process of self-discovery learning has inspired her to pass on this amazing experience to others!